CristinaSahoo/NLP-Disaster-Tweets/.ipynb_checkpoints/README-checkpoint.md

 Baseline: .42
 Models used:
 - Sequential Neural Network with one Dense input layer, one Dense intermediate layer, and one Dense output layer.
 Each layer has 16 units.
 The activation function used was 'relu', and the output function was 'sigmoid'.
 Optimizer 'rmsprop', loss function 'binary crossentropy', and metric used 'accuracy'.
-This model scored .46.
+Accuracy 79%.
-- Multinomial Naive Bayes scored .46.
+- Multinomial Naive Bayes.
+Accuracy 80%.

 ## Abstract Summary

-Recommendations discussed include:
+Data was obtained from the Kaggle website.
+It was cleaned and the text data was processed to insure only proper English words were kept.
+The text data was further processed into numerical data.
+The numerical data was then fed into Multinomial Naive Bayes and Neural Network models.
+Multinomial Naive Bayes performed best, with an accuracy of 80%.

 ## Conclusions and Recommendations

 **Conclusions:**

+(1) Disaster tweets contain words like forest, evacuation, residents, shelter, wildfires, earthquake.
+(2) Not Disaster tweets contain words like love, lovely, man, car ,summer, fruits.
-(1) The Naive Bayes models performed best.
+(3) The Naive Bayes models performed best, with 80% accuracy.
-(2) Neural Networks requires very large amounts of data, so they may not be the best option for working with this dataset.
+(4) Neural Networks requires very large amounts of data, so they may not be the best option for working with this dataset.

 **Next steps:**

 Collect more data from Twitter.
 Deploy with Streamlit.

 **Resources:**

 (1) Deep Learning with Python, by Francois Chollet

 **Data Sources:**